On the fundamental tone of immersions and submersions: Introduction

-The problem to estimate the first eigenvalue $\lambda_1(M)$ has been extensively studied.
-Of course, it is much harder to give a lower bound for $\lambda_1(M)$ than an upper bound.
-According to Schoen and Yau (see $\S$III.4 in \cite{yau}), it is an important question to find conditions on $M$ which will imply $\lambda_1(M)>0$.
+Clearly it is much harder to give a lower bound for $\lambda_1(M)$ than an upper bound, and an important question that is proposed is to find conditions on $M$ which imply $\lambda_1(M)>0$ (see \cite[$\S$III.4]{yau}).